Fast X: Everything we know so far about Fast and Furious 10

 Is there a Fast X trailer?

-There is no trailer for the Fast X film as yet - it's still a little early.
-We'd recommend following Vin Diesel on Instagram as he often shares behind the scenes footage from filming so you'll likely be able to get a little taste over the coming months.
-He's already posted a video from the first week of filming.
+We'd also recommend following Vin Diesel on Instagram as he often shares behind the scenes footage and sneak peeks so you'll likely be able to get a little taste over the coming months.

-When Fast 9 was expected in June 2020, a trailer was released in January 2020, six months before.
-It's therefore unlikely we will see a Fast X trailer before November 2022.

 What about Fast 11?

-In October 2020, it was revealed that Justin Lin would direct the last two films of the Fast and Furious franchise.
+In October 2020, it was revealed that Justin Lin would direct the last two films of the Fast and Furious franchise, though Lin then quit as director a week into filming Fast X so it's likely he won't do Fast 11 either.
 Tyrese Gibson - who plays Roman - previously said the plan was to shoot Fast and Furious 10 and Fast and Furious 11 back-to-back.
+Louis Leterrier stepped into the director position but it is not yet known if the schedule will remain the same.

 There's currently no word on a release date for Fast and Furious 11, though if the two films are shot back-to-back, hopefully we won't have to wait too long after Fast X before we get the second part of the finale.
-It's still likely to be 2024 though given we won't see Fast X until May 2023.
+It's still likely to be 2024 though given Fast X isn't arriving until May 2023.

 How to catch up on previous Fast and Furious movies before Fast X

 We've got a separate feature that tells you the best order to watch the Fast and Furious films in, but if you want to know where to watch the films, we've got you covered below.
+Based on the trailer, if there are any you should absolutely watch before Fast X, watch Fast Five.

 Where to stream the fast and Furious films in the UK